 Around 1 in 7 homes inspected in the South West had an unsafe gas appliance last year (Gas Safe Register).
 Many also don’t realise the importance of having Carbon Monoxide (CO) alarms in place to help alert you to the problem because although highly poisonous, it is also odourless.

-Vic Wheeler, our gas service manager explains;
+Our gas service manager explains;

 “We often find cases where people have removed the CO alarm and placed them in strange places.